This post contains affiliate links. Please see our disclosure policy.

 I’ve created this recipe based on my no fail soft and chewy sourdough chocolate chip cookies, and added in the mix ins monster cookies are known for.
 They’re absolutely delicious, and a huge hit with my family.
 Seriously, I had to make so many batches when I wanted to photograph this recipe because they kept disappearing.

-Place some of the dry ingredients (flour, baking soda, corn starch, salt, chocolate chips, peanut butter chips and mini M&Ms) into a large mixing bowl and combine.
+Place some of the dry ingredients (flour, baking soda, corn starch, salt, chocolate chips, peanut butter chips, mini M&Ms and rolled oats) into a large mixing bowl and combine.
 Set this aside.

 Dry ingredients mixed in bowl with a spoon for sourdough monster cookies.

-Now in a separate bowl, combine sourdough starter, melted butter, brown sugar, white sugar, eggs and vanilla extract.
+Now in a separate bowl, combine peanut butter, sourdough starter, melted butter, brown sugar, white sugar, eggs and vanilla extract.
 Stir together until they resemble runny caramel.

 Wet ingredients for sourdough monster cookies mixed in a bowl with a whisk.